moonclerk/developer/integration.md

 The [Customer](https://github.com/moonclerk/developer/blob/main/webhooks.md#example-customer-payload) and [Payment](https://github.com/moonclerk/developer/blob/main/webhooks.md#example-payment-payload) webhook payloads should contain a `custom_id` field which should match the `cid` you provided.

 [See our webhook documentation page.](https://github.com/moonclerk/developer/blob/master/webhooks.md)

+---

+⚠️ **Important!** Previous versions of this document referenced `payment_id` and `customer_id` parameters for the redirect URL.
+These parameters are no longer supported.
+As a replacement, we recommend to use webhooks.